Buyer Coverage When Out of Town (Policy & Best Practices)

 Escalation Clauses (Policy)

 We always recommend against escalation clauses.
-A buyer may only present a contract with an escalation clause if that clause is written by an attorney.
+A buyer may only present a contract with an escalation clause in Texas if that clause is written by an attorney.
 Agents may only present a contract with an escalation clause with broker/manager approval (if written by an attorney.)

 Sending Any Document for Signatures